prakhar1989/awesome-courses/README.md

 -----

 ### Contributing
 Have a few courses in mind that you think are awesome and would fit in this list?
 Feel free to send a [pull request](https://github.com/prakhar1989/awesome-courses/pulls).
-However, do note that I'm not keen on adding popular courses (such as MOOCs / MIT OCW) as there are sevices like [ClassCentral](https://www.class-central.com/) doing a great job of aggregation.
+However, do note that I'm not keen on adding popular courses (such as MOOCs / MIT OCW) as there are services like [ClassCentral](https://www.class-central.com/) doing a great job of aggregation.
 This list is ideally for courses which are relatively unknown and make their material (assignments, lectures, exams etc.) available online for free.

 *Note* For some reason, I'm unable to get emojis to work on this readme (see [issue](https://github.com/prakhar1989/awesome-courses/issues/29) for context).
 If you are able to get them to work (or identify the issue), please let me know.
 Thanks!